Claude Nau: Works

-Joseph Stevenson discovered Nau's memoirs of Mary and her history and published these works in 1883.
+Joseph Stevenson rediscovered Nau's memoirs of Mary and her history and published these works in 1883.
 Stevenson also attributed a treatise in French on Mary's title to the English throne to Nau.

 Nau wrote a history of the years 1542 to 1545 which describes Regent Arran taking power in Scotland, possession of Holyroodhouse and Falkland Palace, and the exchequer.
 He describes the burning of Edinburgh in May 1544.
 He tells a story, also found in John Lesley's History of Scotland, of the banquet for the Patriarch of Venice, where a buffet laden with Venetian glass was deliberately tipped over to impress the envoy with an idea of Scotland's material wealth.
+The manuscript was found among Nau's papers at Chartley and Thomas Phelippes added a title "Storye of Scotland by Nau".

 Nau started translating John Lesley's Latin history of Scotland, the De Origine, into French.
 He did not complete this historical work.